In recent years, even school leaders have labelled the performance tables published the government "baffling".

 We continue to take this key performance indicator from the official government dataset as it's useful for parents looking at A-level provision with a view to their child being accepted to a leading university.

 If the dial is missing on the page of a school you are considering, please contact the school directly to ask about their A level results.
 The percentage of pupils achieving 3 A levels at C or higher will also be a useful guide to exam performance at A level and a good gateway higher education.

 A level as a grade

-This handy grade succinctly summarises the more complex average point system for A level and other academic post-16 qualifications including AS, Pre-U and International Baccalaureate.
+This handy grade succinctly summarises the more complex average point system for A level and other academic post-16 qualifications including A levels, Pre-U and the International Baccalaureate.
 Points are assigned on a scale from E =10 to A* = 60 and these are added up and then divided by the total number of academic entries.
 It gives an average point score – the national average is 32.7 – and this is converted to a grade.
 C+ is the national average.
 Remember: there are a range of scores per grade so different schools with slightly different average points scores can both display the same average grade.